lammps/lammps/doc/src/Howto_cmake.rst

 Again, you start with an empty configuration cache (left image) and need to start the configuration step.
-For the very first configuration in a folder, you will have a popup dialog (center image) asking to select the desired build tool and some configuration settings (stick with the default) and then you get the option screen with all new settings highlighted in red.
+For the very first configuration in a folder, you will have a pop-up dialog (center image) asking to select the desired build tool and some configuration settings (stick with the default) and then you get the option screen with all new settings highlighted in red.
 You can modify them (or not) and click on the "configure" button again until satisfied and click on the "generate"